Star of David: Official usage in Central European communities

 In 1354, King of Bohemia Charles IV approved for the Jews of Prague a red flag with a hexagram.
 In 1460, the Jews of Ofen (Buda, now part of Budapest, Hungary) received King Matthias Corvinus with a red flag on which were two Shields of David and two stars.
 In the first Hebrew prayer book, printed in Prague in 1512, a large hexagram appears on the cover.
 In the colophon is written: "Each man beneath his flag according to the house of their fathers...and he will merit to bestow a bountiful gift on anyone who grasps the Shield of David."
 In 1592, Mordechai Maizel was allowed to affix "a flag of King David, similar to that located on the Main Synagogue" on his synagogue in Prague.
 Following the Battle of Prague (1648), the Jews of Prague were again granted a flag, in recognition of their contribution to the city's defense.
 That flag showed a yellow hexagram on a red background, with a "Swedish star" placed in the center of the hexagram.

+In the 1650s, the Jews of Vienna adopted a seal with the hexagram on it, likely choosing the motif used on the seal for the Jews of Prague.
+When a boundary was fixed between Vienna and the Jewish ghetto, a marker was fashioned which separated the two communities.
+The Christians were identified by the cross and the Jews by the hexagram.
+When the Jews of Vienna were expelled in 1669, many refugees fled to other cities which in turn used the symbol for their community seal.